 Through direct and wrap-around services, in 2018, the Care Service assisted 5,190 unduplicated individuals linked to 1,966 households.
 In 2018 our Housing Assistance program alone assisted 1,352 households (3,461 individuals).
 A total of 2,524 children were served across all our programs in 2018.

 We have the ability to address homeless prevention issues with intensive assessments and case management by a highly trained staff.
 We are able advocate on behalf of families in need and provide hope and the necessary foundation for getting them back on the path

 Our goal is to break the cycle of poverty and impact systemic change one family at a time.

 All of the Care Service programs are in place to help individuals and families combat the threat of homelessness, sickness, malnutrition and despair, so that they may work confidently towards sustainability and become productive citizens in our communities.

 The Care Service is able to assist clients in finding housing through services and activities, starting with the certification and intake process to identify the needs of each client.
 We also provide services that lead the household toward stability, such as with after-care planning, budgeting/credit repair, career counseling, food pantry, holiday packages, and any other services deemed critical for the household to become more self-reliant.
-These programs include Housing Assistance, Children and Family Development, Food Pantry, Workforce Development, and Adopt-A-Family at Christmas.
+These programs include Housing Assistance, Children and Family Development, Food Pantry, Street Outreach, and Adopt-A-Family at Christmas.